Writings of Cicero: Transmission

 Cicero was declared a "virtuous pagan" by the early Church, and therefore many of his works were deemed worthy of preservation.
 Important Church Fathers such as Saint Augustine and others quoted liberally from his works, e.g. "On the Commonwealth" (De Re Publica) and "On Laws" (De Legibus), as well as Cicero's (partial) Latin translation of Plato's Timaeus dialogue.
 Cicero also articulated an early, abstract conceptualisation of rights, based on ancient law and custom.

 Cicero's writings were widely available in the Middle Ages.
 Particularly of note is Paris MS 7530, written between 779 and 796 AD at the abbey of Monte Cassino, which contains some fifty-eight writings on grammar, rhetoric, dialectic, and related topics.
 From the 1000s onward there was a healthy commentary on many of Cicero's works including his juvenilia.

 A manuscript containing Cicero's letters to Atticus, Quintus, and Brutus was discovered by Petrarch in 1345 at the Chapter Library of Verona.
 In Whig history, this rediscovery is mythologically credited for initiating the 14th-century Italian Renaissance, and for the founding of Renaissance humanism.
-Since the 1970s, historians beginning with Colin Morris and Caroline Walker Bynum have argued against the view of Plutarch as pioneering individualism, arguing that the differences in his approach to Cicero and other classic authors are more subtle.
+Since the 1970s, historians beginning with Colin Morris and Caroline Walker Bynum have argued against the view of Petrarch as pioneering individualism, arguing that the differences in his approach to Cicero and other classic authors are more subtle.